Ulmus parvifolia 'Geisha': Pests and diseases

 The species and its cultivars are highly resistant, but not immune, to Dutch elm disease, and unaffected by the Elm Leaf Beetle Xanthogaleruca luteola.

 Cultivation

 Relatively common in cultivation in Europe, it is not known to have been introduced to North America or Australasia.

+Notable trees

+A tallish old specimen, planted c.1985, stands in the University of Wrocław Botanical Garden.

+Synonymy

+Also known as Ulmus parvifolia 'Nana variegata'.